 The sister approval code is the EC safety certification mark, which is the same number in a rectangle frame.

-Tires with a mountain and snowflake symbol indicates the tire meets more stringent requirements and is rated for severe snow service.
+Tires with a mountain and snowflake symbol indicate the tire meets more stringent requirements and is rated for severe snow service.

 Also known as the ‘Mountain Snowflake Symbol’ because, well, it’s a picture of a snowflake superimposed on a mountain, this emblem indicates that the tire meets US and Canadian winter traction standards.